Efficient Error Certification for Physics-Informed Neural Networks: Related work

 \section{Related work}

-Since our certification framework for PINNs is based on the verification literature of image classifiers, in this section we explore: related work for PINNs, and previous work on NN robustness verification.
+Since our certification framework for PINNs is based on the verification literature of image classifiers, in this section we explore: related work for PINNs, and previous work on neural network robustness verification.

-\paragraph{Physics-informed Neural Networks} \citet{dissanayake1994neural} first discussed using neural networks to approximate PDE solutions under a supervised learning paradigm.
-More recently, \citet{raissi2019physics} introduced PINNs, which leverage automatic differentiation to obtain approximate solutions to the underlying PDE.
+\paragraph{Physics-informed Neural Networks.} \citet{raissi2019physics} introduced PINNs, which leverage automatic differentiation to obtain approximate solutions to the underlying PDE.
 Since then, a variety of different PINNs have emerged in a range of applications, from fluid dynamics \citep{raissi2019deep,raissi2020hidden,sun2020surrogate,jin2021nsfnets}, to meta material design \citep{liu2019multi,fang2019deep,chen2020physics} for different classes of PDEs \citep{pang2019fpinns, fang2019physics, zhang2020learning}.
 A few works analyze the convergence of the training process of PINNs under specific conditions \citep{shin2020convergence,wang2022and}. \citet{mishra2022estimates} approximated the generalization error of various PINNs under specific stability and training process assumptions, and others introduced approximation bounds under regularity assumptions \citep{ryck2022generic, hillebrecht2022certified}.
 Our verification framework is applicable to any PINN where the solution is modeled by a fully connected network.